Supersingular irreducible symplectic varieties: Generalities on the notion of supersingularity

-\begin{definition}[Shioda supersingularity] A smooth projective variety $X$ defined over $k$ is called \begin{itemize} \item \emph{${(2r)}^{th}$-Shioda supersingular}, if \eqref{cycle1} is surjective; \item \emph{even Shioda supersingular}\footnote{This is called \emph{fully rigged} in \cite[Definition 5.4]{vK03}} if \eqref{cycle1} is surjective for all $r$; \item \emph{${(2r+1)}^{th}$-Shioda supersingular}, if there exist a supersingular abelian variety $A$ and an algebraic correspondence $\Gamma\in \CH^{\dim X-r}(X\times A)$ such that the cohomological correspondence $\Gamma_{*}: H^{2r+1}_{\cris}(X/W)_{K} \to H^{1}_{\cris}(A/W)_{K}$ is an isomorphism; \item \emph{odd Shioda supersingular}, if it is ${(2r+1)}^{th}$-Shioda supersingular for all $r$; \item \emph{fully Shioda supersingular}, if it is even and odd Shioda supersingular. \end{itemize} \end{definition}
+\begin{definition}[Shioda supersingularity] A smooth projective variety $X$ defined over $k$ is called \begin{itemize} \item \emph{${(2r)}^{th}$-Shioda supersingular}, if \eqref{cycle1} is surjective; \item \emph{even Shioda supersingular}\footnote{This is called \emph{fully rigged} in \cite[Definition 5.4]{vK03}.} if \eqref{cycle1} is surjective for all $r$; \item \emph{${(2r+1)}^{th}$-Shioda supersingular}, if there exist a supersingular abelian variety $A$ and an algebraic correspondence $\Gamma\in \CH^{\dim X-r}(X\times A)$ such that the cohomological correspondence $\Gamma_{*}: H^{2r+1}_{\cris}(X/W)_{K} \to H^{1}_{\cris}(A/W)_{K}$ is an isomorphism; \item \emph{odd Shioda supersingular}, if it is ${(2r+1)}^{th}$-Shioda supersingular for all $r$; \item \emph{fully Shioda supersingular}, if it is even and odd Shioda supersingular. \end{itemize} \end{definition}

 \begin{remark}[``Shioda implies Artin''] Each notion of Shioda supersingularity is stronger than the corresponding notion of Artin supersingularity.
 More precisely, \begin{enumerate}[$(i)$] \item For even-degree cohomology, the $(2r)^{th}$-Shioda supersingularity implies that the Frobenius action $\varphi$ is the multiplication by $p^{r}$ on the crystalline cohomology of degree $2r$, hence we have the $(2r)^{th}$-Artin supersingularity (\emph{i.e.}~the $F$-crystal $(H^{2r}(X),\varphi)$ is supersingular).
-The converse is implied by the crystalline Tate conjecture (\emph{cf.}~\cite[7.3.3.2]{MR2115000}). \item For odd-degree cohomology, the idea of Shioda supersingularity is ``of niveau 1'' and supersingular.
+The converse is implied by the combination of the crystalline Tate conjecture over finite fields (\emph{cf.}~\cite[7.3.3.2]{MR2115000}) and the crystalline variational Tate conjecture (see \cite[Conjecture 0.1]{Mo14}). \item For odd-degree cohomology, the idea of Shioda supersingularity is ``of niveau 1'' and supersingular.
 The implication from $(2r+1)^{th}$-Shioda supersingularity to $(2r+1)^{th}$-Artin supersingularity follows from the definition and Example \ref{ex:SSAV}.
-The converse follows again from the crystalline Tate conjecture. \item Moreover, one can try to define the (even) Shioda supersingularity using other Weil cohomology theory.
-For instance, for any prime number $\ell$ different from $p$, let $H^{i}(X,\QQ_\ell(r))$ be the $\ell$-adic cohomology of $X$ and let
+The converse follows again from the crystalline Tate conjecture and its variational analogue. \item Moreover, one can try to define the (even) Shioda supersingularity using other Weil cohomology theory.
+For instance, for any prime number $\ell$ different from $p$, consider the $\ell$-adic cycle class map